 When the lift control lever is pushed forward, the spool on the first block moves to lower position.
-The work port(1B) and the small chamber and the large chamber are connected to the return passage, so the lift will be lowered due to its own weight.
+The work port(1A) and the small and the large chamber of lift cylinder are connected to the return passage, so the fork will be lowered due to its own weight.